alirezafour/ilugRegister/README.md

  * Run make: `make`
  * Run make install: `make install`
  or
  * User Qt Creator/Visual studio and open project and build
+ * Copy everything in build directory to the application directory